FLUX-SE/all_docs/en_US/evo-eq_doc/5_Preset_Management.md

 ## Preset Sections

-EVO Channel provides two preset sections referred to as section A and section B, offering simultaneous access to two full sets of parameter settings.
+EVO Eq provides two preset sections referred to as section A and section B, offering simultaneous access to two full sets of parameter settings.
 Clicking the A section (bottom left) or the B section (bottom right), or clicking the arrow in the Current Selected Preset display, opens a new window accessing the built-in preset manager.